Causal Bandits: Online Decision-Making in Endogenous Settings: Literature review

-This paper is also closely related to the stream of literature in instrumental variable methods for endogeneity problems. \cite{griliches1977estimating}, \cite{hausman1983specification}, \cite{angrist1995identification}, and \cite{chen2005measurement} provided theoretical analysis of instrumental variables in linear models, while \cite{hansen1982large}, \cite{ai2003efficient}, \cite{newey2003instrumental} and \cite{chernozhukov2007instrumental} studied instrumental variables in nonlinear models. \cite{imbens2014instrumental} reviewed work on instrumental variable methods and discussed applications and restrictions.
+This paper is also closely related to the stream of literature in instrumental variable methods for endogeneity problems. \cite{griliches1977estimating}, \cite{hausman1983specification}, \cite{angrist1995identification}, and \cite{chen2005measurement} provided theoretical analysis of instrumental variables in linear models.
 Different from the standard data analysis framework in offline settings, the endogeneity problem can be exacerbated during the dynamic interaction between data generation and data analysis in online settings \citep{li2021causal}.
 This paper builds on existing instrumental variable methods in offline settings and considers the dynamic interaction by utilizing the CMAB framework.
 For these reasons, the paper contributes to the literature by combining both CMAB models and instrumental variable methods to improve the estimation of causal effect of ad exposure and hence achieve better performance of decision policies.

+Lastly, this paper is related with the literature in RTB. \cite{choi2020online} reviewed research work in RTB questions regarding both advertisers, like how to calculate the impression value, and publishers, like how to allocate impressions across advertisers. \cite{sayedi2018real} used a game theory framework to study the effects of RTB on publisher' revenue, advertisers' profits as well as their strategies. \cite{balseiro2022dynamic} studied an auction mechanism design to satisfy two properties including no positive transfers and periodic individual rationality, which can reach asymptotically first best for the platform. \cite{balseiro2015repeated} examined the equilibrium in repeated auctions considering strategic responses of budget-constrained bidders and provided implications on auction mechanism design for publishers.
+In this paper, instead of addressing questions for publishers, we focus on the questions advertisers face in RTB.
+We aim to learn the optimal bidding price and the effect of an ad exposure through the algorithms we propose.